Celebrate Fall Savings! Up To 50% Off + FREE 1st Month!*

 Share

-Whether you’re enjoying some fresh air or having friends over for dinner, a furnished patio can be the perfect place to relax at home.
-But for many homeowners, a high-quality furniture set can range anywhere from hundreds to thousands of dollars, depending on the size of the patio.
-If you’re willing to put in some elbow grease, wood pallets are a durable, eco-friendly and stylish way to DIY your own backyard patio decor.
-Not only are they a versatile woodworking foundation that you can turn into all kinds of pallet furniture (including garden walls, bar carts and more), but you can usually get them for free.
-Read on to learn where to find free pallets this spring — and our favorite pallet ideas.
+Whether you’re enjoying fresh air or having friends over, a backyard can be the perfect place to relax at home.
+But for many homeowners, a high-quality furniture set can range anywhere from hundreds to thousands of dollars, depending on the size of your space.
+However, If you’re willing to put in some elbow grease, wood pallets are a durable, eco-friendly and stylish way to DIY your own backyard, balcony or patio decor.
+Not only are pallets versatile — you can turn them into garden walls, bar carts and more — but they are also easy to get for free.
+Read on to learn our 13 favorite pallet ideas and where to find free pallets this spring and summer.

 In This Article: